kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   a template are generated instead of deterministic), scheduler performance enhancements (no more backoff delays).
 - Kubernetes 1.29, 1.30: most blocking API calls moved into Pod binding goroutine
-- Kubernetes 1.31: removal of support for immediate allocation and for CRDs as claim parameters
+- Kubernetes 1.31: v1alpha3 with a new API (removal of support for immediate allocation and for CRDs as claim parameters)

 ## Drawbacks